 Just because almond milk is safe, however, doesn't mean it's necessarily the all-around best bet.
-"Almond milk is not bad for you, but it is a less nutritious option for milk," says NYC-based dietician Fiorella DiCarlo, noting that she always recommends dairy milk versus almond or soy milk since all the minerals in almond milk are added, as opposed to naturally occurring.
+"Almond milk is not bad for you, but it is a less nutritious option for milk," says NYC-based dietitian Fiorella DiCarlo, noting that she always recommends dairy milk versus almond or soy milk since all the minerals in almond milk are added, as opposed to naturally occurring.

 Additionally, almond milk is lower in protein than traditional milk (and even some other dairy alternatives), so if protein consumption is a concern, Maeng says that it's important to intentionally seek out higher-protein options like Orgain Organic’s Protein Almond Milk ($36 for a 6-pack), which is fortified with plant-based proteins.

-Lastly, Maeng says that special considerations should also be made for those who are prone to kidney stones.
-"Almond milk can be fortified with calcium oxalate and excessive consumption of the ingredient may increase the formation of kidney stones," she explains.
+Lastly, Maeng says that special considerations should also be made for those who are prone to kidney stones: "Almond milk can be fortified with calcium oxalate and excessive consumption of the ingredient may increase the formation of kidney stones," she explains.

 Does Drinking Almond Milk Affect Your Skin?